DRIVEN BASE

 We have anchored our respect for human rights in a dedicated section in our Company Code of Conduct.
 In addition, we promote respect for human rights through activities such as training and development of employees at all Group companies.

-At DENSO in Japan, we have included human rights education for corporate officers, newly appointed managers, new employees, mid-career hires, and temporary employees to ensure the understanding of the DENSO Group Human Rights Policy and human rights issues that we need to bear in mind when conducting business.
+At DENSO in Japan, we have included human rights education for all levels of employees, including corporate officers, newly appointed managers, new employees, mid-career hires, and temporary employees, to ensure understanding of the DENSO Group Human Rights Policy and human rights issues that we need to bear in mind when conducting business.
 These issues include discrimination and harassment.
-We also promote enlightenment activities that encourage an awareness and understanding of human rights, such as a compliance test related to human rights for all employees, including those at domestic Group companies, and the annual Sustainability Survey (for all DENSO CORPORATION employees), which contains questions regarding human rights issues.
+We also promote enlightenment activities that encourage an awareness and understanding of human rights, such as a compliance test for all employees, including those at domestic Group companies, the annual Sustainability Survey for all DENSO CORPORATION employees, which contains questions regarding human rights issues, and study sessions on sustainability trends for all employees working in the procurement divisions of the Company and domestic Group companies.

-Individuals participating in a seminar on human rights* [DENSO CORPORATION]
+Individuals Participating in a Seminar on Human Rights*1 [DENSO CORPORATION]

 • humanrights-img-human-rights-en